B2B marketers all share the same basic goals: consistently generating pipeline and passing qualified leads to sales.

 That’s the primary function of any demand gen marketer — and as a recent industry study revealed, B2B marketers more generally define supporting sales as their primary focus.

 But it’s easier said than done.

-The same study by the Martech Industry Council revealed that, despite the glut of “big data” marketing technologies out there (or, at least in part, precisely because of that glut), B2B marketers are unable to leverage their data effectively enough to know who they’re marketing to.
+The same study by the Marketing Technology Industry Council revealed that, despite the glut of “big data” marketing technologies out there (or, at least in part, precisely because of that glut), B2B marketers are unable to leverage their data effectively enough to know who they’re marketing to.
 Essentially, they’re marketing blindly, without the foggiest idea of who their audiences are.

 But if you don’t know who your audience is, how can you create great marketing campaigns that reach the right people?
 How can you know who to target?
 What platforms to find them on?
 What message will generate the desired engagement or action?
 How can you create an accurate Ideal Customer Profile (ICP)?

 The good news is that the data you need is all out there.
 The question is how to access it, process it into accurate intelligence, and then use it to generate qualified leads and guide them through the sales funnel (simple, right?).

 To do that, B2B marketers need to identify the 4 key obstacles standing between them and their ability to effectively leverage marketing data.